 The Agency is an enrolled agent authorised by the MFSA in accordance with the Insurance Distribution Act (Cap 487).
-Its agency representation focuses on health insurance products as its mainstream product line and operated in 2018 as an insurance agent for AXA PPP healthcare Limited.
-In December 2019 it also obtained permission from the MFSA to act as an insurance agent for Atlas Insurance PCC Limited.
+Its agency representation focuses on health insurance products as its mainstream product line and operated in 2018 as an insurance agent of Atlas Insurance PCC Limited for the Health Class.
+During 2019 the Agency also sought MFSA approval for it to invest 100% equity in a Cell incorporated within Assikura Insurance Brokers Limited with the business objective of intermediating both Health and Life Insurance.
+MFSA gave its authorization in December 2019.

-The Agency's net asset value totaled $\leq 1,077,440$ as on 31 December 2018 (31 December 2017 - $\leq 1,059,561$ ), which result is in excess over regulated financial resources requirements under the Insurance Distribution Act (Cap 487).
+The Agency's net asset value totaled $\leq 1,185,448$ as on 31 December 2019 (31 December 2018 - $\leq 1,077,440$ ), which result is in excess over regulated financial resources requirements under the Insurance Distribution Act (Cap 487).